DogepartyXDP/Documentation/Developers/API.md

 **Note:** Before v9.49.4, the dogeparty server API provided an interface to Dogecoin Core's signing functionality through the `do_*`, `sign_tx` and `broadcast_tx` methods, which have all since been removed.

-All ``create_`` API calls return an *unsigned raw transaction serialization* as a hex-encoded string (i.e. the same format that ``bitcoind`` returns with its raw transaction API calls).
+All ``create_`` API calls return an *unsigned raw transaction serialization* as a hex-encoded string (i.e. the same format that ``dogecoind`` returns with its raw transaction API calls).
 This raw transaction's inputs may be validated and then must be signed (i.e. via Dogecoin Core, a 3rd party Dogecoin library like Bitcore, etc) and broadcast on the Dogecoin network.

 The process of signing and broadcasting a transaction, from start to finish, depends somewhat on the wallet software used.
 Below are examples of how one might use a wallet to sign and broadcast an unsigned Dogeparty transaction *created* with this API.